scchess/Mana/README.md

                -b /data1/alignnment.bam
                -f /data2/reference.fasta
                -o /data3/mana_ouputs

 Note how the directories are mounted to docker with the "-v" option.
 For example, the `/data/my_alignments/alignnment.bam` alignment file is broken into:

 * `-v /data/my_alignments:/data1` (specify the directory where the alignment file is to docker, and map it to `/data1`)
 * `-b /data1/alignnment.bam` (indicate the mapped file to Mana)

+The run time will be about 5 minutes.